 The work of Vatican II was complete after Lewis passed away, so he never got to see the new world of Protestant-Catholic relationships.
 In some ways, though, he was a prophet.
 C.S.
 Lewis scholar Peter Kreeft has quipped that the “Protestant Reformation began when a Catholic monk rediscovered a Catholic doctrine in a Catholic book”–a sentiment that Lewis is getting at below.
 Kreeft calls Catholics (and Protestants who hope for reunification) to the same practice that Luther underwent.
 It is in this faithful discovery that Lewis hopes the nexus between Catholics and Protestants will occur–and indeed can occur in no other way.

-In my own life I have seen some of these hopeful connection points.
-I remember attending Catholic events as new Christian young adult, and have had the chance to worship side by sides with Catholics.
+In my own life, I have seen some of these hopeful connection points.
+I remember attending Catholic events as new Christian young adult and have had the chance to worship side by sides with Catholics.
 Our university’s strong Catholic Studies department recognizes as allies faithful Christians of whatever background.
 The Taizé worship movement crosses denominational lines, as does much of the street-level activism and charity that takes place in so many cities and towns in the world.
 Many of the Protestants I know are deepening their faith in traditionally Catholic habits and books.

 There are also more formal signs of fidelity, including the “Evangelicals and Catholics Together” document facilitated by Chuck Colson and Fr.
 Richard John Neuhaus.
 The International Anglican-Roman Catholic Commission for Unity and Mission is hopeful, though pressures in both churches strain that development.
 The Pope Emeritus was a scholar on the topic of justification by faith, and the Lutheran-Catholic “Joint Declaration on the Doctrine of Justification” was a hopeful sign–especially as the global Methodist communion later adapted it.
-Popeinsistent has been inistent on the need for dialogue, and in the 499th year since Luther’s 95 Thesis, Catholics and Lutherans have released “Declaration on the Way: Church, Ministry and Eucharist.”
+Recent popes been insistent on the need for dialogue, and in the 499th year since Luther’s 95 Thesis, Catholics and Lutherans have released “Declaration on the Way: Church, Ministry and Eucharist.”